CristianMascia/AISE_Ch5/README_kubeflow.md

 # Kubeflow Example

-In this example we wanto to show how to install, configure and use kubeflow.
-In particular, we show a simple pipeline for training a classifier (k-nearest neighbors) on the Iris dataset.
+This example demonstrates how to install, configure, and use Kubeflow.
+Specifically, we'll create a basic pipeline to train a k-nearest neighbors classifier on the Iris dataset.

-Kubeflow rely on kubernetes, so we need a local distribution of it.
+Since Kubeflow is built on Kubernetes, you'll need to have a local Kubernetes distribution running before you begin.

-## Install Kind
+## Install Kind and Kubectl

-Kind is a tool for running local Kubernetes clusters using Docker container “nodes”.
+Kind is a tool for creating local Kubernetes clusters using Docker containers as nodes.
+You can manage these clusters using the Kubernetes command-line tool, kubectl.

 ### For Linux
 ```